Peter Hujar: Portraits in Life and Death

+The 1980s

-In 1975, Hujar published Portraits in Life and Death, with an introduction by Sontag.
-After a tepid reception, the book became a classic in American photography.
-The rest of the 1970s was a period of prolific work.
-In early 1981, Hujar met the writer, filmmaker, and artist David Wojnarowicz, and after a brief period as Hujar's lover, Wojnarowicz became a protégé linked to Hujar for the remainder of the photographer's life.
+In early 1981, Hujar met the young artist David Wojnarowicz, and after a brief period as Hujar's lover, Wojnarowicz became a protégé linked to Hujar for the remainder of the photographer's life.
 Hujar remained instrumental in all phases of Wojnarowicz's emergence as an important young artist.

 Another artist closely linked with Hujar is Robert Mapplethorpe.
-Both artists were gay, white men who excelled at portrait photography and made unashamedly homoerotic work that walked the line between pornography and fine art, but they were structural opposites.
-If Mapplethorpe reduced his subjects to abstract forms, his sitter’s faces to masks, his nude models to sculptures, then Hujar emphasized his sitters’ idiosyncrasies, their irreducible qualities, their human sentience over their fleshy geometry.
-"Orgasmic Man", one of Hujar’s more memorable works, is also a key difference between his work and Mapplethorpe’s; never once, in all of Mapplethorpe’s editioned photographs, did he show orgasm or ejaculation nor did he depict the concomitant facial expressions.
+Both artists were gay white men who excelled at portrait photography and who made unashamedly homoerotic work that walked the line between pornography and fine art, but they were structural opposites.
+If Mapplethorpe reduced his subjects to abstract forms, his sitter's faces to masks, his nude models to sculptures, then Hujar emphasized his sitters' idiosyncrasies, their irreducible qualities, their human sentience over their fleshy geometry.
+"Orgasmic Man", one of Hujar's more memorable works, is also a key difference between his work and Mapplethorpe's; never once, in all of Mapplethorpe's editioned photographs, did he show orgasm or ejaculation nor did he depict the concomitant facial expressions.

 Hujar had a wide array of subjects in his photography, including cityscapes and urban still lifes, animals, nudes, abandoned buildings, and European ruins.
 His photography, which was mostly in black and white, has been described as conveying an intimacy, suggestive of both love and loss.
 One aspect of this intimate quality was Hujar's ability to connect with his sitters.
-One of his models was quoted after an unsuccessful session saying:
+One of his models was quoted after an unsuccessful session as saying:

-“We couldn’t ‘reveal.’
+"We couldn't ‘reveal.'
 As an actor you have to reveal.
-And Hujar’s big thing was that you had to reveal.
-I know that now, but I didn’t know it at the time.
+And Hujar's big thing was that you had to reveal.
+I know that now, but I didn't know it at the time.
 In other words, blistering, blazing honesty directed towards the lens.
 No pissing about.
 No posing.
 No putting anything on.
 No camping around.
 Just flat, real who-you-are...You must strip down all the nonsense until you get to the bone.
-That’s what Peter wanted and that was his great, great talent and skill.”
+That's what Peter wanted and that was his great, great talent and skill."

 Hujar's portraits, the subject of the first half of the one book he published while he was alive, are simple; he almost never used props and the focus of his work was on the sitter as opposed to the backdrop of the shot.
-Usually, his subjects either were sitting or psoing in a recumbent way.
+Usually, his subjects either were sitting or posing in a recumbent way.